hube12/cubiomes-template/Readme.md

 click next, next (from internet), next (C:\cygwin64), next (don't touch local), next (use proxy settings), select a mirror (cygwin.mirror.constant.com for example) next.
-Now on the View menu select Full, then in the search type `gcc-g++` and select `gcc-g++` in the list (click on skip and select latest non Test version 10.2.XX as of right now), type in search bar `cmake` then install `cmake` the same way (my version is 3.20.XXX).
+Now on the View menu select Full, then in the search type `gcc-g++` and select `gcc-g++` in the list (click on skip and select latest non Test version 10.2.XX as of right now),type in search bar `make` then install `make` (scroll down)  and finally type in search bar `cmake` then install `cmake` the same way (my version is 3.20.XXX).